balcortex/100_days_code_web_development/README.md

 ### CSS Variables - Pt.
 1

 Today, I learned about CSS custom properties (or CSS variables), which allow us to define a single property and reuse it however many times we need throughout the document.

+## Day 133 - 2024/02/08

+### CSS Variables - Pt.
+2

+Today I learned about the scope of custom properties (CSS variables) and using the :root selector to declare global variables.